Roman bridge: Stone bridges

-When building bridges across moving bodies of water, Roman engineers would begin by laying a foundation.
-At first, they used heavy timbers as deep foundations in the riverbed, but a later technique involved using watertight walls to redirect the water and then laying a stone foundation in the area.
-To aid in the construction of a foundation, work was exclusively done during the dry season.
+Roman engineers would begin by laying a foundation for building bridges across moving bodies of water.
+At first, they used heavy timbers as pilings in the riverbed, but a later technique involved using watertight walls to redirect the water and then laying a stone foundation in the area.
+Work was exclusively done during the dry season to aid in constructing a foundation.
 This ensured as many piers as possible were accessible.
-There is some evidence that in order to construct bridges rivers were diverted.
-Such a practice might have been performed by Trajan when constructing his Danube bridge.
+There is some evidence that to construct bridges rivers were diverted.
+Trajan might have performed such a practice when constructing his Danube bridge.
 Roman engineers might have diverted rivers using rudimentary methods and tools.
 Sometimes dirt was added to the foundation.
-The foundation of a bridge could either be built above or below water level.
+A bridge's foundation could be built above or below water level.
 Building the bridge above water level resulted in a need for a wider span.
 Bridge's tunnels and spandrels were designed to decrease the weight of the bridge and function as flood arches.